Courses designated “a” meet in the fall term only.

 [HPM 546a, Ethical Issues in Public Health This course is a study of ethical and social dimensions of public health policy and practice both within the United States and globally.
 Public health always has a normative as well as a scientific aspect.
 Social legitimacy and public trust are always essential to effective public health.
 Ideals of human rights, individual liberty, social justice and equality, community, solidarity, and the common good are central to public health policy and practice.
 At the same time, however, existing structures of power, coercion, discrimination, and stigma also shape those policies and practices.

-HPM 555a and b, Health Policy or Health Care Management Practicum This course is one of the options available to HPM students to fulfill the practice requirement for the M.P.H. degree.
+HPM 555b, Health Policy or Health Care Management Practicum This course is one of the options available to HPM students to fulfill the practice requirement for the M.P.H. degree.
 The practicum is a project-based learning experience.
-Students work 8–10 hours per week for one or two terms.
+Students work 8–10 hours per week.
 The Health Policy Practicum allows students to work on current state and/or local health policy issues while placed with state and/or local legislative or executive agency policy makers, or with senior staff at a nonprofit health policy or advocacy group.
 The Health Management Practicum allows students to focus on current issues confronting a hospital department while working under the guidance of a departmental administrator.
 Students are required to attend the first week of class to enroll.
 Prerequisite: permission of the instructor.
-This class is not open to first-year M.P.H. students in the fall term.
 S. Busch (HCM), R. Stahl (HCM), S. Geballe (HP)

 HPM 560b, Health Economics and U.S. Health Policy This course introduces students to the organization and operation of the American health care system.
 The course examines systems of health care delivery and finance and recent trends in their organization, including the growth of managed care.
 The course seeks to provide students with an understanding of the existing structure of the system and with conceptual frameworks.
 Z. Cooper

-HPM 561b/MGT 630b, Managing Health Care Organizations This course is designed to integrate previous course work in management and in public health to further students’ understanding of organizational, managerial, and strategic issues facing health care organizations (HCOs) and the health care workforce.
+[HPM 561b/MGT 630b, Managing Health Care Organizations This course is designed to integrate previous course work in management and in public health to further students’ understanding of organizational, managerial, and strategic issues facing health care organizations (HCOs) and the health care workforce.
 The course provides students with a foundation for developing, implementing, and analyzing efforts to improve HCOs’ performance.
 A major objective of the course is to sharpen the leadership, problem solving, and presentation skills of those who aim to hold operational and strategic positions in health care organizations.
 Through case studies, readings, in-class exercises, and class discussions, students learn analytic frameworks, concepts, tools, and skills necessary for leading and managing organizational learning, quality improvement, innovation, and overall performance in health care organizations.
-I. Nembhard
+Not offered in 2017–2018]

 HPM 566b/EMD 566b, Critical Issues in Global Health The course focuses on critical challenges to the health of the poor in low- and middle-income countries and pays particular attention to how these health gaps can be addressed in low-cost and highly effective ways.
 The course covers the architecture, politics, and governance of global health; key trends in approaches to meeting the health needs of the poor in low- and middle-income countries; and how science and technology can be harnessed for this purpose.
 It examines the burden of disease and the determinants of this burden; covers the leading causes of illnesses, disability, and preventable death from communicable and noncommunicable diseases, with special attention to women and children; and focuses particular attention on key health systems issues and recent efforts to overcome them, especially in low-income settings.
 K. Khoshnood

-HPM 570a, Cost-Effectiveness Analysis and Decision Making This course introduces students to the methods of decision analysis and cost-effectiveness analysis in health-related technology assessment, resource allocation, and clinical decision making.
+HPM 570a, Cost-Effectiveness Analysis and Decision-Making This course introduces students to the methods of decision analysis and cost-effectiveness analysis in health-related technology assessment, resource allocation, and clinical decision-making.
 The course aims to develop technical competence in the methods used; practical skills in applying these tools to case-based studies of medical decisions and public health choices; and an appreciation of the uses and limitations of these methods at the levels of national policy, health care organizations, and individual patient care.
-D. Paltiel
+S. Resch

 HPM 576b, Comparative Health Care Systems This course examines the basic structure of health care systems across countries, with a focus on how system design can impact the provision of care.
 Health care systems evolve within distinct cultures; consequently, these systems vary substantially in the ways they finance, organize, and deliver care.
 In spite of these differences, the aims of health care systems worldwide are often quite similar: chiefly, to facilitate access to high-quality care that improves health at a reasonable cost.
 Over the course of the term we identify themes in how countries organize their health care systems, examine the strengths and weaknesses of various approaches to the payment and delivery of health care, and explore specific examples of ongoing efforts to reform health systems.
 Recurring concepts include the role of public and private systems in financing and delivering health care, the impact of the local environment on the structure of health care systems, and the effect of health system design on patient and provider behavior.
 C. Ndumele